MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-vnet-vnet-rm-ps.md

 ### Step 4 - Create the connections

 Wait until both gateways are completed.
-Restart your Azure Cloud Shell session and copy and paste the variables from the beginng of Steps 2 and 3 into the console to redeclare values.
+Restart your Azure Cloud Shell session and copy and paste the variables from the beginning of Step 2 and Step 3 into the console to redeclare values.

 1. Get both virtual network gateways.